noemihuckins/Latin102/quiz2.md

 > antecedant: Lycus nominative singular, Lycus
 > gender and number: masculine singular
 > case: nominative because Lycus is the subject of the sentence Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
-CHECKED
 > Hercules, to whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi.
 > relative pronoun: cui
 > antecedant: Hercules dative singular, Herculi
 > gender and number: masculine singular
 > case: dative because Hercules is the indirect object of the verb Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-> Juno drove threw Hercules, who killed his own wife Megara, into a fit of madness.
+> Hercules, whom Juno threw into a fit of madness, killed his own wife Megara.
 > relative pronoun: quem
 > antecedant: Hercules accusative singular, Herculem
 > gender and number: masculine singular